strategicdata/pmhc-mds-spec/doc/data-specification/include/definitions.rst

     Code applies to Service Contacts delivered to other third parties (e.g., teachers, employer), with or without the participation of the client.

+  Note that if Service Contacts delivered in a group of clients, or family/social support persons of multiple clients, a contact would be recorded for each registered client who attended or whose family attended.

   Note that this item interacts with Service Contact - Client Participation Indicator which is used to denote whether the individual client was a participant in the Service Contact.